MultiPoolMiner/MultiPoolMiner/README.txt

 Settings in this section affect the overall behaviour of MPM.

 To show miner windows

 By default MPM hides most miner windows as to not steal focus .
 All miners write their output to files in the Log folder.
-Note: Showing the miner windows disables writing the miner output to log files.
-Miners of API type 'Wrapper' will remain hidden.

-To show the miner windows add '"ShowMinerWindow":  true' to the general section in Config.txt:
+To show the miner windows add '"ShowMinerWindow":  true' to the general section:

 {
     ...